 Martha’s Mission Cupboard

-Martha’s Mission brought food with the generous $2,000 donation given to us last year.
+Martha’s Mission bought food with the generous $2,000 donation given to us last year.
 This food helped us be there for the hungry and needy citizens in Carteret County.

 Our motto: We believe it makes a difference when people help and share; That when somebody reaches out, it matters to be there.